Making a diagram

 The second block loads pinion code and styles.
 You can either host these files by yourself or use CDN (will be specified later).
 The precise location depends on your setup.

 In the third block, we start the widget.
 The first argument of pinion.setup is the container for the widget and the second argument is a dictionary that configures the widget.
-Currently, the only option is source that has to contain a location to the source directory (note that it can also be an absolute path).
+Currently, the only option is source that has to point to the output directory created by pinion generate.
+This is not the KiCAD project directory; it is the generated diagram directory that contains the files Pinion widget loads.
+The path can be relative to the web page or absolute.

 And this is it.
 When you load your page, the diagram should be running!